SOFT2020-Test/Exam-Questions/README.md

     - No Global Variables / State Sharing
         - Makes it hard to test if isolated
         - The order of tests should not impact other tests (rip exercise 3 haha)
+- ### Names of Tests
+    - Naming Conventions
+        - Know what test does by its name
+        - Name express flow
+        - e.g: MethodName_StateUnderTest_ExpectedBehavior : `divideNumbers_divideByZero_ThrowsException`
+            - cons: Must be renamed if refactored
+            - pros: easy to identify method, state and what to expect
+    - Sufficient Test of a method or class

 - ### Assertion, defensive programming
     - Ensures Code Correctness
     - Reduce number og bugs